What is a brass core chip?

 CoE #7- To represent casino collectibles as genuine only when to the best of my knowledge and belief, such items are in fact authentic, and when no significant question of their authenticity has been raised.

-2) That Mel Jung was not truthful in the information that he provided to the CC&GTCC Claims Director in regards to the inquiry into the production and sale of brass core chips and therefore impeded such investigation.
-This is a violation of paragraphs 2, 3, and 13 of the CC&GTCC Code of Ethics, which requires members:
+2) That Mel Jung was not truthful in the information that he provided to the CCA Claims Director in regard to the inquiry into the production and sale of brass core chips and therefore impeded such investigation.
+This is a violation of paragraphs 2, 3, and 13 of the CCA Code of Ethics, which requires members:

 CoE #2- To conduct myself so as to bring no discredit to the Club or to impair the prestige of the Club or its members.